List of Star Trek novels: Relaunch novels (2006–2008)

 Interlinked novels set after the episode "These Are the Voyages...":

 Romulan War (2009–2011)

 Star Trek: Enterprise – Romulan War explores the events of the Earth–Romulan War from the perspective of the Enterprise crew.

 Rise of the Federation (2013–2017)

 Star Trek: Enterprise – Rise of the Federation explores the creation of the United Federation of Planets, and the rise of Jonathan Archer to President of the Federation.
-Numbering of the novels varies by language and market.

 Stargazer (2002–2004)

 Star Trek: Stargazer follows Jean-Luc Picard in command of the Stargazer (NCC-2893) prior to his promotion to captain of the Enterprise.
 Reunion (1991) and The Valiant (2000), also by Friedman, tie into the series.

-Lost Era (2003–2014)
+The Lost Era (2003–2014)

-Star Trek: The Lost Era explores events prior to the Next Generation episode "Encounter at Farpoint".
+Star Trek: The Lost Era explores events prior to The Next Generation episode "Encounter at Farpoint".
 The Buried Age (2007), by Christopher L. Bennett, and the Terok Nor (2008) series, were marketed as "Tales of the Lost Era".
-Numbering of the novels varies by language and market.
+Not all printings include a number stamp.